Acropora tenella

 Acropora tenella is a species of acroporid coral found in the central Indo-Pacific, southeast Asia, Japan, the East China Sea and the oceanic western Pacific Ocean.
 It occurs on lower slopes of reefs at depths of 25 to 70 m.

 Taxonomy

 It was described by Brook in 1892 as Madrepora tenella.
 It is also known under its synonym of Acropora eibli, which it was described under by Pillai and Scheer in 1976.

 Description

 It occurs in colonies with plate-like structures arranged horizontally.
 Its branches are flattened and often diverge; they often contain broad central ridges.
 Its axial corallites are distinct; it has radial corallites that are distinct and are laterally present on some older branches but are generally placed irregularly over the branches.
 The coral is cream in colour and its branches have either blue or white ends.

 Distribution

-It is listed as a threatened species on the Endangered Species Act and it is believed that its population is decreasing in line with the global decline of coral reefs; the species is also listed under Appendix II of CITES.
-Figures of the population of A. tenella are unknown, but is likely to be threatened by the global reduction of coral reefs, the increase of temperature causing coral bleaching, climate change, human activity, the crown-of-thorns starfish and disease.
 It occurs in the central Indo-Pacific, southeast Asia, Japan, the East China Sea and the oceanic western Pacific Ocean.
 The species is found at depths of between 25 and 70 m on the lower slopes of reefs.